 - Desktop Viewer or Device Viewer?
 Use the Desktop Viewer for a quick preview of content.
 For a better preview, use the Adobe Content Viewer on the target device.
 The Adobe Content Viewer is available in the iTunes App Store for iPads and iPhones, the Google Play Store, the Amazon Appstore, and the Windows Store (8.1 only).
 For Android, two versions are available: one for testing content for the new native Android viewer and one for the legacy Android viewer.

 - Valid folio?
 As soon as you create a folio or article, you can preview it using the Desktop Viewer or the viewer on your mobile device.
 However, to preview a folio, the folio must be created properly.
 For example, if your folio includes a horizontal-only article mixed with dual-orientation articles, you cannot preview the folio.
 When you use the Desktop Viewer to preview an improperly created folio, an error message reports the problem.

 Use the Desktop Viewer to preview content

 You can also preview a document by choosing File > Folio Preview or clicking Preview in the Folio Overlays panel.
 It isn’t necessary to create an article beforehand.
 This method is especially useful when your computer is not connected to the Internet.
-However, only one layout is previewed.
-To preview both layouts, preview using the Folio Builder panel.
+However, only one layout is previewed in PNG image format.
+To preview articles or folios, use the Folio Builder panel.

 Preview folios on the iPad or iPhone